Tips for expatriates in Ireland

 - There is a Irish languagewhich has nothing to do with English, and whose alphabet consists of only 18 letters.
 They have no j, k, q, v, w, x, y, z.

 - In the Irish euro coinsthe famous Celtic harpa symbol of Ireland.

 - On the day of St. Patrick (Saint Patrick's Day), patron saint of Irelandis the bank holidays and is celebrated on 17 March.
-The tradition is to wear green and swell up with beer.
+The tradition is to dress in green and swell up with beer.